 In the summer of 2017, the Burns District used continuous vegetation modelling to assess current carrying capacity for the 6 pastures in the Alvord Allotment.
 Using remote sensing technologies, Open Range Consulting (ORC) integrated a 2017 vegetative field survey with Natural Resources Conservation Service soil sites vegetative production, palatability, water availability, and slope to estimate carrying capacity for average, low, and high precipitation years.
 ORC's process is based on how rangeland carrying capacity has historically been adjudicated on most BLM allotments, but enriched spatially using GIS data and aerial imagery, as well as on-the-ground photos.
 This spatial enrichment makes the process much more dynamic as it can easily be adjusted to investigate the effects in changes in water points, fences, types of livestock, management, unique knowledge, and precipitation.
 This process used ORC's Piosphere tool.
 A piosphere is a radiating zone of animal use centered around available stock water.
 Factors that were used to determine carrying capacity included slope, soils, current vegetation, and production.
 Using the Piosphere tool, each individual pasture within the Alvord Allotment was assessed under favorable, normal, and unfavorable growing conditions, which correspond to the changes in pounds/acre due yearly differences in precipitation as defined by the long-term frequency distributions of precipitation (USDA, SCS 1973).
-Favorable refers to above average precipitation or the wettest 10 percent of the years in the record, normal refers to average precipitation, and unfavorable refers to below average precipitation or the driest 10 percent of the years.
-Assumptions for this modeling include only slopes less than 25 percent would get utilized, and utilization would be no more than 50 percent; therefore, the AUMs provided for livestock carrying capacity are only 50 percent of total production.
-While livestock will graze annual grasses, as they are not considered a key species within this allotment, production from annual grasses that may be available to livestock was not accounted for in this calculation.
+Favorable refers to above average precipitation or the wettest 10% of the years in the record, normal refers to average precipitation, and unfavorable refers to below average precipitation or the driest 10% of the years.
+Assumptions for this modeling include only slopes less than 25% would get utilized, and utilization would be no more than 50% after all AUMs (livestock, wild horses, wildlife) are utilized; therefore, the AUMs provided for livestock carrying capacity are only 50% of total production, after removal of AUMs designated for other uses.
+While livestock do graze annual grasses, as they are not considered a key species within this allotment, production from annual grasses that may be available to livestock was not accounted for in this calculation.
 In addition, only areas within 3 miles of water were considered accessible to livestock.
 Therefore, any future water developments outside of the current use area would be expected to increase carrying capacity within that pasture by increasing the accessible use area.
-Table 14 shows the estimated carrying capacity AUMs for the allotment based on ORC's findings.
+Table 11 shows the estimated carrying capacity AUMs for the allotment based on ORC's findings.

-Annual Precipitation Alvord Seeding #1 North Foothills #2 South Foothills #3 Table Mountain #4 Desert #6 Pike Creek #9 Proposed Indian Creek Pasture Allotment Total Unfavorable 327 266 126 1,822 3,820 398 280 7,039 Normal 514 389 185 2,344 5,986 527 366 10,311 Favorable 685 553 257 5,872 13,001 676 460 21,504
+Table 11.
+Aivoru Anothent Carrying Capacity AChils on DEMi-Manageu Land by Lasture Annual Precipitation Alvord Seeding #1 North Foothills #2 South Foothills #3 Table Mountain #4 Desert #6 Pike Creek #9 Proposed Indian Creek Allotment Total Unfavorable 327 266 126 1,822 3,820 398 280 7,039 Normal 514 389 185 2,344 5,986 527 366 10,311 Favorable 685 553 257 5,872 13,001 676 460 21,504